sigopt/sigopt-python/README.md

 The `vulture`  allowlist file `.vulture_allowlist` can be edit to add/remove allowed no use code/parameters.

+## Earlier versions
+Earlier versions supported a hyperopt integration.
+Since hyperopt now seems to be a retired project, we are removing this integration.
+If you need that integration please select version 8.8.3

 ## Acknowledgments

 We would like to thank the following people for their contributions: